Inside Man: Plot

 The police detain and question everyone but cannot distinguish the identically dressed hostages from the robbers.
 A search of the bank reveals the robbers' weapons were plastic replicas.
 They find props showing that the hostage execution was faked, and no money or valuables appear to have been stolen.
-Unable to identify the suspects and unable to show a crime has even been committed, Frazier's superior orders him to drop the case.

-Frazier, however, searches bank records and finds that safe deposit box 392 has never appeared on any records since the bank's founding in 1948.
+Unable to identify the suspects and unable to show a robbery has even been committed, Frazier's superior orders him to drop the case.
+Frazier, however, searches bank records and finds that safe deposit box No. 392 has never appeared on any records since the bank's founding in 1948.
 He obtains a search warrant to open it.
-White then confronts him, informs him of Case's Nazi dealings, and attempts to persuade him to drop his investigation, but he refuses, playing a recording he had surreptitiously made of an incriminating conversation that took place earlier between the two.
-White confronts Case, who admits the box contained loose diamonds and a diamond ring he took from a Jewish friend whom he betrayed to the Nazis.
+White then confronts Frazier to persuade him to drop his investigation and during their conversation she hints at Case's Nazi dealings.
+Frazier refuses to stop his investigation and plays a recording he had surreptitiously made of an incriminating conversation that took place earlier between White and Frazier and the mayor.
+White confronts Case, who admits the box contained loose diamonds and a Cartier diamond ring he took from a Jewish friend whom he betrayed to the Nazis.

-Russell repeats his opening monologue while hiding behind a fake wall the robbers had constructed inside the bank's supply room.
+Russell's opening monologue is revealed to have happened while he hid behind a fake wall the robbers had constructed inside the bank's supply room.
 He emerges a week after the robbery with the contents of Case's safe deposit box, including incriminating documents and several bags of diamonds.
 On his way out, he bumps into Frazier, who does not recognize him.
-He exits the bank and enters a waiting van filled with his conspirators, some of whom the police had questioned.

-When Frazier opens the safe deposit box, he finds the ring and a note from Russell reading, "follow the ring."
-He confronts Case, urging White to contact the Office of War Crimes Issues at the State Department about Case's war crimes.
-At home, Frazier finds a loose diamond and realizes that Russell slipped it into his pocket during their "collision" while exiting the bank.
+Russell exits the bank and enters a waiting car filled with his conspirators, some of whom the police had questioned.
+When Frazier opens the safe deposit box, he finds the ring and a note from Russell that says, "follow the ring".
+He confronts White, urging her to contact the Office of War Crimes Issues at the State Department about Case's war crimes.
+At home, Frazier finds a loose diamond and realizes that Russell slipped it into his pocket during their collision while exiting the bank.